 Neutral impact.
-We recognise that being redeployed while pregnant or on maternity leave may cause additional stress to employees.
+We recognise that being placed on a protected salary while pregnant or on maternity leave may cause additional stress to employees.
 The supports outlined in the policy will assist employees with this

 Race - have you covered all minority ethnic groups?
 Consider the impact your proposal has on someone from a minority ethnic group and remember this impact may differ depending on the gender, disability, faith, sexual orientation or ethnicity of the person as different cultures have different views on what is acceptable.
 Consider language and format.